 Hi!
-I truly enjoy working with preschool through middle school students.
+I truly enjoy working with preschool through high school students.
 My love for learning and personal philosophy that learning is a discovery process make me an excellent tutor.
 I believe every child has the ability to learn.
 My work is to help them discover how they learn best.
 Children take their cues about the discovery process from the adults they encounter.
 Therefore, I bring an enthusiastic energy to the discovery sessions.
 We decide together the goals we would like to achieve and set out to reach those goals.
 We develop milestones along the way to instill a sense of accomplishment along the journey.
 Most of all, we infuse fun into the discovery process.
 Learning, at every level, should create a sense of joy in the process of discovery for the student and the tutor.
 I have my undergraduate degree from Oberlin College and my Masters from Case Western Reserve University.
 I have worked both in the private and public learning sectors.

 Education & Certification

 Undergraduate Degree: Oberlin College - Bachelors, Psychology

 Graduate Degree: Case Western Reserve University - Masters, Social Science Administration

 I am a lover of learning!
 Reading is my number one choice to gain new knowledge.
 I really enjoy self-help type books on accomplishing your dreams, homeschooling and building Godly families.
 I am extremely passionate about my familly-my huband and kids.
 I enjoy action movies and police dramas.
 HGTV is my go to station to relax after a long day.
 My favs are Tiny House Hunters, House Hunters and Love It or List It.

 Elementary School Reading